danielscarvalho/FESA-COMP-ENG-PROJECTS/README.md

 14. Create a simple robot with elementary electroncs
 15. Create a complex robot with AI and computer vision
 16. Create analog electronic projects

+Programming Languages a Computer Engineer should master at college:

+1. C/C++
+2. Java
+3. Bash
+4. SQL
+5. Python